martin-ev/Who-feeds-the-world/index.md

 ### What can we say about the other trade features of interest?

-Just as we've seen for the production, the trade balances of our features also follow some broader **trends**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Just as we've seen for the production, the trade balances of our features also follow some broader **trends**.
 To start off, without even looking at the maps yet, but at the identified trade features, we see that many of them are directly or indirectly related to **animal products**.
 Imports of live pigs, turkeys and cattle are some of the highest on the list.
 Other than that, as we've already established, green maize as well as soybeans are mainly grown for **animal feed**.
 In addition to those, even for **oats**, the primary use was for livestock feeding (**70% of global production** in 2009, according to the FAO).
 What about the others?
 Even though we might not think about these crops primarily as feeding stuff, regular **maize and wheat** are also significantly used for this purpose.
 They are indeed both major staple foods for people, but especially in developed countries, they are also a major feedstuff.
 According to the FAO, in 2007 around 16% of global **wheat production** was used to feed animals, whereas this number was **42% for the EU**.